 Limitations

-- The function typically only affects lowercase letters and does not modify other characters.
+- The function only affects lowercase letters and does not modify numbers or special characters.

 Lower case function